Jason Wilnis

-Jason Wilnis (born 10 December 1990) is a Dutch professional mixed martial artist and former kickboxer of Surinamese descent competing in the Middleweight division.
-He is the last It's Showtime 85MAX champion and former Glory Middleweight Champion.
-Notably, he holds wins in kickboxing against mixed martial artists and future UFC Middleweight champions Israel Adesanya and Alex Pereira.
+Jason Wilnis (born 10 December 1990) is a Dutch professional mixed martial artist and former kickboxer competing in the middleweight division.
+He is the last It's Showtime 85MAX champion and a former Glory Middleweight Champion.
+Notably, he holds wins in kickboxing against mixed martial artists and former UFC Middleweight Champion Israel Adesanya and current UFC Light Heavyweight Champion Alex Pereira.

 He was ranked in the middleweight top ten by Combat Press between September 2014 and July 2021, peaking at #1 between October 2016 and May 2017.

 Biography and career

 Early career and It's Showtime title win

-He was keen football player until he followed his older brother, Jahfarr Wilnis to The Colosseum Gym in Utrecht, Netherlands to train kickboxing at the age of 17.
+Wilnis was born in Utrecht, Netherlands to Surinamese parents.
+He was keen football player until he followed his older brother, Jahfarr Wilnis to The Colosseum Gym in Utrecht to train kickboxing at the age of 17.
 He had his first fight not long after he started training.

 When Sahak Parparyan vacated his It's Showtime title, Jason jumped in and challenged Alex Pereira on 10 November 2012 for the It's Showtime 85MAX championship in São Paulo Brazil at It's Showtime 60 event, becoming last It's Showtime champion by 2nd-round TKO.
 He dropped Pereira three times in round with low kicks.

-On 28 September 2013 he participated in Glory 10: Los Angeles - Middleweight World Championship Tournament, losing in the semi finals to Artem Levin by judges unanimous decision.
+On 28 September 2013 he participated in Glory 10: Los Angeles - Middleweight World Championship Tournament, losing in the semi-finals to Artem Levin by judges unanimous decision.

 He fought Sahak Parparyan in the semi-finals of the Glory 14: Zagreb - Middleweight Contender Tournament in Zagreb, Croatia on March 8, 2014, losing by split decision after three even rounds.